IMPORTANT SAFETY INFORMATION:

 Before Sucraid® was available, severe restriction of dietary carbohydrate intake was the only treatment option for patients with CSID.

-Given the sucrose content of Western diets and the difficulties of dietary adherence generally, patient compliance with a sucrose-free diet is challenging and often accompanied by chronic gastrointestinal symptoms and decreased body weight for a given height and age.1-3 In a recent observational study, only 50% of children with CSID complied with dietary reductions of sucrose and starch, and 60% to 75% still experienced frequent diarrhea and abdominal pain, presumably due to a lack of adherence to the sucrose elimination diet.4
+Given the sucrose content of Western diets and the difficulties of dietary adherence generally, patient compliance with a sucrose-free diet is challenging and often accompanied by chronic gastrointestinal symptoms and decreased body weight for a given height and age.1-3 In an observational study, only 50% of children with CSID complied with dietary reductions of sucrose and starch, and 60% to 75% still experienced frequent diarrhea and abdominal pain, presumably due to a lack of adherence to the sucrose elimination diet.4

 Many Foods Contain Sucrose